tcampbPPU/seniorProject/Documentation/interview_part_2.md

 ### Nina (Tutor)
 * Most of the students now, if not all are drop-ins
-    - One due to the fact the current system doesâ€™t allow for them to schedule.
+    - One due to the fact the current system doesÃ¢â‚¬â„¢t allow for them to schedule.
     - Most students like the connivence of being able to drop-in
-* Need some type of way to have those students (drop-ins) be monitored and added to my schedule so it doesnâ€™t appear to the students that are scheduling online  I am still available
+* Need some type of way to have those students (drop-ins) be monitored and added to my schedule so it doesnÃ¢â‚¬â„¢t appear to the students that are scheduling online  I am still available

 ### Nick (Tutor)